Inguinal hernia repair

 After the Procedure

-Most patients are able to get out of bed an hour or so after this surgery.
+Most people are able to get out of bed an hour or so after this surgery.
 Most can go home the same day, but some may need to stay in the hospital overnight.

 Some men may have problems passing urine after hernia surgery.
-If you have problems urinating, you may need a catheter (a flexible tube that will drain urine) in your bladder for a short time.
+If you have problems urinating, you may need a catheter.
+This is a thin flexible tube that is inserted into your bladder for a short time to drain urine.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.